Using Liquid Assets to Supplement Income in the Cash Flow

 How to Distinguish Ad Hoc from Planned Withdrawals in the Cash Flow Chart

 Tip: In many client cases you may notice that in the later years of the cash flow, after retirement, as your client becomes more reliant on assets rather than income to meet expenses, withdrawals from savings and investments conveniently meet the top of the black need line.
 The need line represents your client’s total annual taxes, expenditure, and any planned savings and investments are being met successfully in that year of the plan.
-These gold inflows are ad hoc withdrawals taken from liquid assets as the software automatically tops up income to work out the annual cash flow.
+These inflows are ad hoc withdrawals taken from liquid assets as the software automatically tops up income to work out the annual cash flow.